 Uncle Bob (Robert C. Martin):

 He has been a programmer since 1970.
 He is the Master Craftsman at 8th Light inc, an acclaimed speaker at conferences worldwide, and the author of many books including: The Clean Coder, Clean Code, Agile Software Development: Principles, Patterns, and Practices, and UML for Java Programmers.

 – Skills Matter

-It turned out they are really nice because they present code examples for the different programming languages like: Java, Scala or Closure.
+It turned out they are really nice because they present code examples from the different programming languages like: Java, Scala or Closure.
 That approach gives you a bigger picture how functional programming can be applied.
-I’d say that the book contains almost everything you can see in the related video, plus it’s more up to date and it contains a bit more details.
+I’d say that the book contains almost everything you can see in the related video.
+In addition, it’s more up to date and it contains a bit more details.
 On the other hand the video is much more interactive.

 This blog post explains most of the popular keywords I was asked about during interviews for various software engineering roles.
 They are presented in an alphabetical order.
 Personally I find this glossary very useful when preparing for another interview.

 Agile Software Development

 In 2001 a group of industry experts created statement of values called The Manifesto of the Agile Alliance:

 We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value: